 With endless color choices, Christmas fabric buntings are an excellent way to add color and texture to a room, the easy and quick way.
 Make your own DIY Christmas bunting in just a few steps with this easy fabric bunting tutorial.

-This simple and super quick fabric bunting is cute enough to spruce up any room for any occasion but I’m particularly fond to these at Christmas!
+This simple and super quick fabric bunting is cute enough to spruce up any room for any occasion but I’m particularly fond to these flags at Christmas!
 I don’t normally like home decor on my walls as I’m super minimalist but Christmas is contagious, can’t help but to decorate anything in sight!
+And this festive decoration is just perfect!

 More Christmas sewing ideas: